schulle4u/yellow-extensions-schulle4u/daily/README.md

 ## How to show daily pages

 Create a `[daily]` shortcut.
 On the pages you wish to show as daily pages, define a `Daily` entry in your page settings.
-Use the numeric representation for the day of the week, e. g.
-1 for monday, 2 for tuesday.
+Use the numeric representation for the day of the week, e.g. 1 for monday, 2 for tuesday.

 The following optional arguments are available:

-`day` = numeric value for the day of the week (default: current day).
+`Day` = numeric value for the day of the week, 1-7
-`format` = show pages as list or teaser (default: teaser).
+`Format` = show pages as `list` or `teaser`

 ## Examples